stanfordroboticsclub/Pupper/docs/index.rst

 before touching the real robot.

 To get started, check out the pages linked below on part sourching and assembly.
 In total, the parts costs around $900, but it could cost you a little more or a little less depending on if you have some parts already available, like a Raspberry Pi.
+You can also purchase a pre-made kit for a markup from `Cypress Software <https://cypress-software-inc.myshopify.com/>`_.

 .. toctree::
     :maxdepth: 1